Destroyers04/AARON-MALE/README.md

 ## Approach

-I will make the website using Vue.js
+I made the website using Vue.js and Tailwind css, i deployed the website using github pages.

 ## Design